sfeek/Adventure/README.md

 # Adventure
-Text Adventure game library written in Ruby
+Text Adventure game library written in Ruby.

+You must install the 'colored' gem before using text adventure.